Right to Contact Embassy in Kuwait

 What is this right?

-• Under the Vienna Convention, Kuwait must inform you of your right to contact your embassy without delay.
+• Under the Vienna Convention (to which Kuwait is a signatory), authorities must inform you of your right to contact your embassy or consulate without delay upon arrest.

-• Your embassy can visit you in detention, provide a list of local lawyers, and communicate with your family.
+• Your embassy can visit you in detention, provide a list of local lawyers, notify your family, and monitor your treatment.

-• Authorities must notify your embassy of your arrest if you request it.
+• The Ministry of Interior must notify your embassy of your arrest if you request it — this is not optional.

-• Embassy staff cannot get you released or intervene in the legal process, but they can ensure your rights are respected.
+• Embassy staff cannot get you released or intervene in the legal process, but they can ensure your constitutional rights are being respected.

 When does it apply?

-• You are being held at a police station, deportation centre, or prison.
+• You are being held at the Ministry of Interior's Residency Affairs deportation facility.

 • Request to contact your embassy immediately upon arrest — state your nationality clearly.

-• Ask police to notify your embassy if you cannot contact them yourself.
+• Ask police to notify your embassy on your behalf if you cannot make the call yourself.

-• Your embassy can help find a lawyer, notify your family, and monitor your case.
+• Your embassy can help find a lawyer, notify family, and ensure you are not mistreated.

-• Keep your embassy's phone number memorised or in your phone.
+• Keep your embassy's emergency phone number memorised — do not rely solely on having it in your phone.

 What should you NOT do?

-• Do not assume embassy contact is optional — it is your legal right under international law.
+• Do not assume embassy contact is optional — it is your legal right under the Vienna Convention, which Kuwait has ratified.

-• Do not rely solely on your embassy to resolve your case — hire a local Kuwaiti lawyer as well.
+• Do not rely solely on your embassy to resolve your case — hire a Kuwaiti lawyer as well for the legal proceedings.

-• Do not refuse embassy assistance — even if you think you can handle it alone, embassy records help protect you.
+• Do not refuse embassy assistance — even if you think you can handle it alone, embassy documentation creates a paper trail that protects you.

 You came here to know your rights — help someone else know theirs.